daffakamal/Web-Portfolio/README.md

 # Web-Portfolio

-I make this personal website by watching one of the video tutorials on the Bedimcode's Youtube Channel (with some changes from me).
+This is my first personal website built with HTML, CSS, and JavaScript.
+I make this personal website by watching one of the video tutorials on Youtube (with some changes from me).